+This document is historical and no longer maintained.
+It is preserved for reference purposes but should not be relied upon for up-to-date information, and should not be considered active.
 As a step toward envisaged operational deployment of Internationalized Domain Names in the DNS Root Zone, a trial will be conducted to place no-value IDN TLD A-labels in the root.
 This paper describes the IANA procedures for inserting and managing such labels.

 Under the overall guidance of the ICANN Board, The Internet Assigned Numbers Authority (IANA) takes a careful and considered approach to adding, modifying and deleting delegations to the DNS root zone.
 As one of the most critical elements of Internet infrastructure, due diligence is required to ensure no adverse affects compromise the integrity of this critical service.

 As alterations to the production root, adding and removing test IDN labels is no different in most respects to a regular top-level domain.
 The key differences can be described as:

 - The labels have no value -- that is to say that there are no production services relying on their existence.
 This means that apart from delaying testing, they can be removed from the root zone without any serious effects.
 Production labels, on the other hand, represent key infrastructure with sometimes millions of sub-domains.

 - The semantic name of the label is different from the label inserted into the root.
 IDNs rely on the conversion of a Unicode string into an IDNA equivalent beginning with “xn--".

 - There will be no largely autonomous registry responsible for operation of test IDN delegations; instead, the delegations of these labels will be administered by ICANN as the sponsoring organization.